nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ### Some NativeScript basics

-The `<Page>` element is the top-level user interface element of every NativeScript+Vue.js app.
+The `<Page>` element is the top-level user interface element of every NativeScript-Vue app.
 All other user interface elements are nested within.

 The `<ActionBar>` element shows an action bar for the `<Page>`.
 A `<Page>` cannot contain more than one `<ActionBar>`.